cardano-foundation/CIPs/CIP-0095/README.md

 mechanism meaning that the initial handshake connection is defined and thus wont be needed to be defined within this specification.

+- TODO: moves multi-stake key issues to wallet by reusing signTx
+- TODO: CIP95 extension tag clearly allows for dApps to know if these functions are allowed

 <!-- ### DRep Key

 We chose to introduce the concept of a DRep Key, building on top of CIP-1694,